tum-ens/urbs/doc/implementdoc/equ-storage.rst

    :pyobject: res_initial_and_final_storage_state_var_rule

 **Storage Energy to Power Ratio Rule**:
-For certain type of storage techologies, the power and energy capacities cannot be independently sized but are dependent to each other.
+For certain type of storage technologies, the power and energy capacities cannot be independently sized but are dependent to each other.
 Hence, the constraint storage energy to power ratio rule sets a linear dependence between the capacities through a user-defined "energy to power ratio"